Ramarren/cl-parser-combinators/README.markdown

 ### example

 `test-arithmetic.lisp` contains an obligatory four expression infix arithmetic example.
-On my system it can parse 100000 nodes long randomly generated string in less than two seconds, but the grammar is very simple.
-It would be in principle possible to do fully general precedence disambiguation, but I did not.
+On my system it can parse 100000 nodes long randomly generated string in less than two seconds with rather simple grammar.
+In `test-expression.lisp` there is an example of a arithmetic parser using generalized expression parser, with precedence and subexpressions.